 SUCCESS - how do you measure it?

-Being well paid for doing one's job is a good way I suppose, and I certainly can't grumble about the amounts I've been paid or have made along the way.
-Anne and I have always worked really hard and for very long hours too.
+Being well paid for doing one's job is a good and I certainly can't grumble about the amounts I've been paid in all of my work.
+My wife Anne and I have always worked really hard and for very long hours too.
 We have invariably been well rewarded, but there is something else that's much mroe important than they pay.
 No, its not recognition - we don't do awards and things like that.

 Success comes from being HAPPY.